What Is a 3-Way Match in Accounts Payable?

 3-way match vs 2-way match vs 4-way match

 The difference is how many documents you compare.
 A 2-way match compares the PO and invoice only.
 A 3-way match adds the goods receipt.
 A 4-way match adds an inspection or quality-acceptance document on top, common in manufacturing where received goods must pass QA before the invoice is cleared.
 More documents mean tighter control and more handling, so most companies use 3-way for physical goods and 2-way for services.
+For a full breakdown of when each fits, including tolerances and the reasons matches fail, see 2-way match vs 3-way match, and for how the allowed variance is configured, purchase order tolerance.

 Frequently asked questions